Australian police accuse man of acting as North Korean agent

 "But we estimate that if these trades were successful we're talking tens of millions of dollars," he told reporters in Sydney.

-The suspect was on police radar
+Suspect was on police radar

-Police allege that:
+Police allege that Choi:

-• "The man provided services to a Weapons of Mass Destruction Program and discussed the sale of specialist services and ballistic missile technology, with a view to generating income for the North Korean regime."
+• "Provided services to a Weapons of Mass Destruction Program and discussed the sale of specialist services and ballistic missile technology, with a view to generating income for the North Korean regime."

 • "Those discussions have included the establishment of a ballistic missile production facility, the supply of missile construction plans and the provision of North Korean technical specialists for training and development outside of North Korea."